MrStevenSmith/NetApp-Ansible/1.Installing_Ansible_and_AWX/README.md

 ### Exercise Requirements

-During this exercise we will use a NetApp LabOnDemand to provide our linux VM's and our ONTAP system.

 To carry out this exercise you will need access to some Linux VM's.
 You will also need access to a NetApp ONTAP based storage system.

 For NetApp employees and partners who have access to [NetApp LabOnDemand](https://labondemand.netapp.com/) this exercise can be carried out using the [Using Trident with Kubernetes and ONTAP v3.1](https://labondemand.netapp.com/lab/sl10556) lab.

+We will be using a script to install Ansible and AWX onto our control VM, however scripts have been provided to install ansible and AWX onto both a vanilla CentOS 7 or CentOS 8 installation.

 ## Install Asnible and AWX